-When an invasive species threatens a local population through competition for resources or direct predation, the results for the locals can be devastating.
-There have been several examples of organisms that have been directly endangered or pushed to extinction by introduced species, often with cascading consequences for the ecosystem.
-According to the National Wildlife Federation, 42 percent of all endangered species are threatened primarily due to an invasive species.
+Invasive species are organisms that don't live naturally in an ecosystem - they're introduced by some external factor, usually human intervention.
+When an invasive species threatens a local population through competition for resources or through direct predation, the results for the locals can be devastating.
+There have been many examples of native species endangered by invasive species, often with cascading consequences for the ecosystem at large.
+According to the National Wildlife Federation, 42% of all endangered species are threatened primarily due to an invasive species.

-An invasive species is an organism that is introduced into an ecosystem where it didn't originally evolve.
+An invasive species is an organism that is introduced into an ecosystem that it did not originate from.
 Often, the introduced organism flourishes in this unfamiliar environment, since there are few threats, if any, to its growth and propagation.
-An invader can be a mammal, an insect, a plant, or even a microbe like bacteria.
-When an invasive species begins eliminating local species, controlling the growth of the invasive organism and the subjugation of the local populations can be difficult or impossible.
+An invader can be a mammal, an insect, a plant or even a microbe like bacteria.
+Once an invasive species begins eliminating local species, controlling the growth of the invasive organism and the subjugation of the local populations can be difficult or impossible.

 Guam and the Brown Tree Snake

 One case of an invasive species endangering local populations on a large scale occurred on the island of Guam, which saw an invasion of the brown tree snake in the 1950s.
 The snake was likely a stowaway from Papua New Guinea, and it quickly rose to dominance as the only large snake on the island.
 Before the brown tree snake's arrival, the only native snake was a small blind wormlike creature.

 By 1968, the tree snake population had expanded to every part of the island, threatening local populations of birds and mammals.
 By the time the United States Fish and Wildlife Service surveyed the island in 1984, populations of rodents and birds were all virtually extinct, and to this day these populations are significantly rarer than in other forest environments.
 The tree snake population, meanwhile, retains a species density of over 13,000 per square mile.

 Zebra Mussels in the United States